zvone92/task-it-app/README.md

-# task-it-app
+# Task it

-task it is a todolist web application with the most basic features, i.e. accounts/login.
+Task it is a todolist web application with the most basic features, i.e. accounts/login.